arpansharma7474/ArpanBank2.0/README.md

 Pending issues -
 1. Notifications : Test Push Notifications in the app.
-2. Generate Paid Request.
-3.
+2. App Icons and splash look bad.
+3. Clear Account and Add Money for Admin.
+4.